 Broken femur causes

 Traumatic femur fractures occur from one specific force.
 It takes a lot of force to break the femur as it is a very strong, thick bone.
-For this reason, fractures of the femur are most frequently seen in road traffic accidents and
+For this reason, fractures of the femur are most frequently seen in road traffic accidents and falls from a great height.
+They are not frequently seen in sports.

 They may occasionally be seen in the elderly, especially those affected by Osteoporosis.
 Due to the amount of force required, a broken thigh bone may be associated with other injuries or complications and should be thoroughly assessed.